-- Cash generated from operating activities decreased by \$1,313,912. - Cash flow before non-cash working capital adjustments decreased by \$765,963.
-The decrease was due to the increase in net loss before taxes of \$981,988 offset with higher addback of non-cash items of \$225,025, primarily due to an increase in the fair market value of derivative liability and unrealized foreign exchange loss and
+- Cash generated from operating activities decreased by \$729,547. - Cash flow before non-cash working capital adjustments decreased by \$234,615.
+The decrease was due to the increase in net loss before taxes of \$881,448 offset with higher addback of non-cash items of \$646,833.
+The increase in non-cash items is the result of the MOS acquisition, elements of which are accounted for at a discount, which gives rise to non cash accretion expense and derivatives, which give rise to non cash mark to market adjustments. - Net change in non-cash working capital items decreased by \$494,932 due primarily to the level of trade receivables generated in the respective periods and the timing of their collection. - Cash used in investing activities increased by \$2,589,222. - Equipment purchases decreased by \$181,369; in 2017 there was an acquisition of a new service vehicle to support the agreement with Lafarge for the regional expansion of cellular concrete and Ready Mix sales; - Spending on research programs decreased by \$39,694 in 2018; - Absence of \$2,300 in proceeds of disposition from an asset sold in 2017; - The gross cash cost of the acquisition of MOS was \$3,051,595, which was financed with a \$1,800,000 USD loan from the BDC, a portion of the funds raised from the Private Placement and from working capital.
+Cash held by MOS on the acquisition date was \$243,610 and is net from the gross cash cost of the acquisition for the purposes of the statement of cash flow.

-- Net change in non-cash working capital items decreased by \$556,949 due primarily to the level of trade receivables generated in the respective periods and the timing of their collection. - Cash used in investing activities increased by \$2,588,838. - Equipment purchases decreased by \$184,057; in 2017 there was an acquisition of a new service vehicle to support the agreement with Lafarge for the regional expansion of cellular concrete and Ready Mix sales; - Spending on research programs was down \$37,390 in 2018; one of the research projects was completed in March 2018; - The gross cash cost of the acquisition of MOS was \$3,051,595, which was financed with a \$1,800,000 USD loan from the BDC, a portion of the funds raised from the Private Placement and from working capital.
-Cash held by MOS on the acquisition date was \$243,610 and is net from the gross cash cost of the acquisition for the purposes of the statement of cash flow. - Cash used in financing activities increased by 3,898,865. - In 2018 the Company generated \$3,330,806 from financing activities.
-The following sources of financing were received by the Company: Long term debt generated \$2,332,620 of cash pursuant to a \$1,800,000 USD loan from the BDC; the bank operating loan provided \$1,182,909 in cash; the private placement generated net proceeds of \$684,644 from the issuance of common shares and share purchase warrants and proceeds of \$16,775 were received in government grants on it's project testing programs.
-This was offset by scheduled repayments of \$31,765 on finance lease obligations. - In 2017 the Company generated \$286,318 from financing activities: new BDC debt provided \$280,555 to finance the completion of production equipment and acquisition of a new service vehicle to support the agreement with Lafarge for the regional expansion of cellular concrete and Ready Mix sales and to fund the first year cost of the BDC program to assist the Company in establishing its growth strategy; proceeds of \$34,430 were received from government grants on its research projects and scheduled repayments of \$28,667 were made on finance lease obligations.
+- Cash used in financing activities increased by \$4,112,515. - In 2018 the Company generated \$4,236,933 from financing activities.
+The following sources of financing were received by the Company: Long term debt generated \$2,332,620 of cash pursuant to a \$1,800,000 USD loan from the BDC; the bank operating loan provided \$877,118 in cash; the private placement generated net proceeds of \$1,224,245 from the issuance of common shares and share purchase warrants, the exercise of employee stock options generated proceeds of \$43,500 and \$16,775 was received in government grants on it's project testing programs This was offset by scheduled repayments of \$202,187 on long term debt and \$55,138 on finance lease obligations. - In 2017 the Company generated \$124,418 from financing activities: new BDC debt provided \$280,555 to finance the completion of production equipment and acquisition of a new service vehicle to support the agreement with Lafarge for the regional expansion of cellular concrete and Ready Mix sales and to fund the first year cost of the BDC program to assist the Company in establishing its growth strategy; proceeds of \$37,286 were received from government grants on its research projects and scheduled repayments of \$150,231 and \$43,192 were made on the BDC loans and on finance lease obligations, respectively.